Deobap73/python-setup-windows-and-Ubunto/README.md

 ## Setting Up the Development Environment

+Before diving into Python programming, it's critical to prepare a proper development environment.
+A well-configured environment ensures that we can write, test, and run our code smoothly, as well as allow us to install libraries and frameworks without conflicts.
-I've organized this setup so that Ubuntu is used most of the time, but migrating to Windows whenever necessary, especially for RPA and enterprise application automation.
+I noticed, as I did, that there are some difficulties for programmers who are starting out in Python, in configuring their environment correctly and smoothly, so I created and organized this setup so that Ubuntu is used most of the time, but migrating to Windows whenever necessary, especially for RPA and enterprise application automation.

 For this, we will have two configurations: